crypto-com/ibc-solo-machine/README.md

   account history on solo machine.
 - `chain` sub-command is used to manage an IBC enabled chain's state and metadata on solo machine, for example, its gRPC address, fee configuration, etc.
-- `ibc` sub-command is used to broadcast IBC related transacions to cosmos SDK chain.
+- `ibc` sub-command is used to broadcast IBC related transactions to cosmos SDK chain.
 This includes `connect`, `send` (send tokens from solo machine to cosmos SDK chain) and `receive` (receive tokens from cosmos SDK chain to solo machine).